PhilippeSch/Swiss-News/README.md

-# SRF-Watch
+# Swiss News
-An Apple Watch app to display SRF News.
+An Apple Watch app to display News of Swiss newspapers.